Sites: CDL-Estonia, CDL-Seattle

 Andrew Thompson is a Silicon Valley based Chief Executive, entrepreneur and investor with a 30-year track record of successful technology-based innovation.
-As a Founder and Chief-Executive he has raised over $750M in private, public and corporate capital for first-in-category companies and personally negotiated successful transactions with Fortune 50 enterprises.
-In 2011 he was profiled by Adam Bryant in the New York Times “Corner Office”.
+As a Founder and Chief-Executive he has raised over $750M in private, public and corporate capital for first-in-category companies and personally negotiated three successful M&A transactions with Fortune 50 enterprises.
+Adam Bryant’s profile of Thompson in the New York Times “Corner Office” was one of the most shared in the whole series:

 He holds masters’ degrees in Engineering (Cambridge), Education (Stanford) and Business (Stanford GSB) and is a named inventor on over 50 issued patents.